-“Tents inherently make you feel comfortable and safe when you’re inside of them, says Pottenger.
+“Tents inherently make you feel comfortable and safe when you’re inside of them, says Pottinger.
 “The idea of bringing tents to the workplace is so innovative and something I had to be a part of.”

 Creating by unlearning.

 The team quickly discovered that designing a tent was unlike anything they had ever done.
-“Steelcase is really good at designing objects with hard surfaces, such as wood and steel,” said Pottenger.
+“Steelcase is really good at designing objects with hard surfaces, such as wood and steel,” said Pottinger.
 “This is different.
 Using new materials allowed for more possibilities in the design.”